Inequality the biggest Challenge

 We see the impossibility to reach certain social positions and the impossibility to access economic, social, political or intellectual resources as a central obstacle to a dignified, equal and free life.
 The development cooperation that COERESO conducts with its partners in Rwanda is intended to contribute to the reduction of this structural violence.

-Equality and autonomy means for us that ideas and initiatives are developed and implemented from the community, for the community and by the community (following A. Lincoln).
+To make dignity, justice and freedom possible, it is best if ideas and initiatives are developed and implemented from the community, for the community and by the community (following A. Lincoln).
 We do not know what people need and it is not us who have to implement, keep alive and develop the projects.

 Much of the funding is made possible by COERESO and various partners.
-Local people bear the main burden, we create access to financial resources.
+Local people bear the main burden, we create access to financial resources and provide intellectual and conceptual reflections and moral support.